×

 Are common prescription medications available in Costa Rica?

 "For most meds, you can simply see the pharmacist.
 I get most of my refills by simply asking for them.
 They are not expensive but they are not cheap -- one b.p. drug I take cost about $1/pill; another drug is $2/pill.
 When I came here, I had been on two narcotic pain meds for 13 years.
 It was impossible to find Vicodin in Costa Rica and very difficult to regularly find MS contin (and then only as an injection).
 My doc switched me to Oxycontin which I hated, so I decided to detox and get off the pain meds -- because I am no longer working, I find that I can handle my chronic pain issues with other drugs and yoga.
-But be forewarned about narcotic meds if you feel you need them here," mentioned one expat in Grecia.
+But be forewarned about narcotic meds if you feel you need them here," said one expat living in Grecia.

 Do you have anything more to add about local medical facilities in Costa Rica?